Profiles

 Think Global, Spend Local

 By most estimates, only about 9% of plastic products actually get recycled.
 According to NASA, 2024 was the planet’s hottest year yet, and the National Weather Service reports that last summer was downtown Sacramento’s warmest on record.
 But now for the good news: There are more local retailers than ever that are making it easy to be green.
-So we’d like to introduce you to seven of the most eco-forward stores in our region.
+So we’d like to introduce you to five of the most eco-forward stores in our region.

 Now and Then